Mot0193/ff2p-press/README.md

 ## libaom-av1 (av1)
 This is av1 software encoding.
 VERY slow, but considered the best.
 Because of its mind-numbing speed, i consider going under the preset 8 to be brave (this is actually the "cpu-used" argument, not really a "preset").
-But, even at the fastest preset (8) it can achieve great results, sometimes even better and faster compared to libx265 at the slow preset.
+But even at the fastest preset (8) it can achieve great results, sometimes even better and faster compared to libx265 at the very slow preset.
 This is just from my very limited testing, though.

 libaom-av1 supports these "[cpu-used](https://ffmpeg.org/ffmpeg-codecs.html#libaom_002dav1)" values as "presets": (0, 1, 2, ...
 8), 0 being the slowest while 8 the fastest.
 For reference, the library defaults to 1.